Best AI tools for legal drafting in 2025

 Legal teams often deal with large volumes of case law, contracts, and regulatory updates.
 AI can extract key information quickly, making it easier to review essential details.
 AI-powered summarisation is particularly useful for:

-Case law summaries: AI can condense judgments and highlight relevant legal principles.
+AI can condense judgments and highlight relevant legal principles.

-Contract analysis: AI can extract key obligations, risks, and termination clauses from long agreements.
+AI can extract key obligations, risks, and termination clauses from long agreements.

-Due diligence reports: AI can review corporate documents and highlight legal risks in mergers and acquisitions or compliance audits.
+AI can review corporate documents and highlight legal risks in mergers and acquisitions or compliance audits.

-Legislative and regulatory updates: AI can track changes in laws and generate concise updates for legal teams.
+AI can track changes in laws and generate concise updates for legal teams.

 3. Research